elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/014-duck-typing.md

 * Share a bit of code (either your own or from a OSS project you like) that you feel uses duck typing effectively.

-Feel free to leave a response in the comments section below if any of the above topics interest you.
+Feel free to leave a comment below if any of the above topics interest you.

 > **NOTE:** This article has also been published on the Ruby Best Practices blog.
 There [may be additional commentary](http://blog.rubybestpractices.com/posts/gregory/046-issue-14-duck-typing.html#disqus_thread)